GoogleCloudPlatform/cloud-sql-proxy/README.md

 principal.
 The proxy then encrypts the connection to your Cloud SQL instance.

-Because client connections are not encrypted and authorized using the environment's IAM principal, we recommend running the proxy on the same VM (or GKE pod) as your application.
-This means unencrypted traffic does not leave the VM.
-It also means there is a one-to-one correspondance between the IAM principal used by the application and the proxy.
-This approach ensures a secure connection and leverages all the power of IAM.
+Because client connections are not encrypted and authorized using the environment's IAM principal, we recommend running the proxy on the same VM or Kubernetes pod as your application and using the proxy's default behavior of allowing connections from only the local network interface.
+This is the most secure configuration: unencrypted traffic does not leave the VM, and only connections from applications on the VM are allowed.

 Here are some common examples of how to run the proxy in different environments: